novag/mtmon/backend/README.md

 uv run uvicorn backend.main:app --host 0.0.0.0 --port 8000
 ```
 - API docs: http://localhost:8000/docs
-- The database is created at `data/nodes.db` inside the container or working directory; when running locally, ensure that path exists or adjust it in `backend/db.py`.
+- The default database path is `data/nodes.db` relative to where you run the app.
+Ensure that directory exists or set `DB_PATH`.

 Alternatively, using the FastAPI CLI:
 ```bash